 This reminded me of Ray Blanco’s lecture, which I wrote about less than a week ago.
 He was speaking about the same Texas storm, and he said that as a consequence, Tesla is working on a “secret BESS project,” which may herald the start of a battery storage revolution.

 The presentations of Brian and Ray have some similarities.
 However, Brian Tycangco’s “solution” to America’s “energy problem” seems to be unique.

-Brian claims that the solution to the energy problem resides in a “small black box,” which he depicts in the presentation as follows:
+Brian claims that the solution to the energy problem resides in a “small black box,” which he depicts in the presentation.

 What exactly is it?

 This “black box,” according to Brian, is “America’s Energy Breakthrough.”

 That black box is dubbed “America’s Energy Breakthrough…” because it stores almost twice as much energy as Tesla’s battery architecture.

 As the lecture progresses, it becomes apparent that he is talking to an energy storage device when he speaks about “America’s Energy Breakthrough” (AKA battery).